Anti-Theft ( Early '95 )

 System Unprimed:

-- ACU passes 12v ignition power to DME
+- ACU enables 12v ignition power to the DME

 - Cranking enabled